drago87/ST-Character-Maker/SillyTavern Character Maker/Templates/JED+ Template.md

   - Variant: <!--Optional.
 Used to specify a subtype or target of the kink. e.g. Anal Enema, Womb Enema, Canine, Shibari, Paddling-->
   - Role: <!--Giver, Receiver, or Switch.
 Defines whether the character enjoys performing the kink, receiving it, or both-->
   - Details: <!--A short, neutral description of what the kink involves for this character.
 Focus on what they enjoy or respond to-->
-  - Effect: <!--How this kink influences the character’s behavior, arousal, emotions, or dynamics during intimacy-->
+  - Response: <!--How the character responds when doing the kink-->
   - Conditions: <!--Optional.
 Describes situational boundaries or requirements, such as specific partner types, emotional states, or settings-->

 <Q&A>